matthieuSolente/email-faux-absolute-background-image-generator/README.md

 This generator allows, like backgrounds.cm, to develop a background image for email.
-In addition to this, you can also move elements and overlap them to create absolute vertical and horizontal positioning.
+In addition to this, you can also move elements and overlap them to create absolute vertical positioning.

 Fields:

 - **Media Query**  Maximum Width: Here you can set the maximum width of your media query, which matches the width of your template.
 - **Your image** : place the URL of your image here
-- **Image width** : You can leave it the same size as the maximum width of the media query, or shrink it to create a false absolute horizontal.
+- **Image width** : You can leave it the same size as the maximum width of the media query.
 - **class for image container** : this class will be particularly targeted for moving the image.
 - **Image background color** : For email clients that block images by default, provide a background color.
 - **Class for your internal div** : here you can add your own class name, it will be targeted to move the text block